 It is often said in the rooms of 12 step meetings that we have no control over people, places and things.
 After all, wherever we go, there we are.
 With this in mind, a lot of us at Oregon Trail Recovery are at a bit of a conundrum.
 Easily more than half of our outstanding staff and clientele come from out of town and even most of our local Oregonians are not local to the Portland area.
 However, most of us had to get out of our respective hometowns if we were ever going to have any hope at all at recovery.
 How then can we make sure that we don’t rest on our geographical’s to insure that our program of recovery is strong?

 I myself am originally from Southern California.
-I know for a fact that one of my main reasons for choosing to come to Oregon Trail Recovery back in January of 2015 was that it was not located in my hometown.
-I distinctly remember telling my parents that I felt like I exhausted every single outlet of moral support that I could hope to get from my dear friends and family down there.
+However, I know that one of my main reasons for choosing Oregon Trail Recovery back in January of 2015 was that it was not located in my hometown.
+I distinctly remember telling my parents that I felt like I exhausted every single outlet of moral support.
 If I were to return, I would not trust myself to not throw a pity party that would end with a bottle reaching my lips yet again.
 I was only 40 days abstinent from alcohol when I left treatment, and I was afraid of relapsing again.
 Furthermore, I felt being in my hometown was not the safest option that I could pursue.

 A lot of us have tried to get clean and sober in the meeting of our hometown and we are faced with the same dilemma.
 While I am still a firm believer of supporting the chronic relapser with a hardy “keep coming back,” at some point we have all been there and sadly enough, it keeps us out of the rooms.
 That’s what it certainly did for me, which is why I had to get out of dodge.

-Another reason I truly lucked out coming here with a mindset of getting sober is that Portland has one of the strongest recovery communities I have ever seen.
-The members are not only caring and willing to extend a handshake to the newcomer, but they also know that they have to seek their sobriety with the same fervor they sought their drinking.
-The meetings that OTR brought me to were filled with such inspiring stories of triumph over my addiction that it was hard not to be inspired to just stay clean and sober one more day.
-I always had heard that it gets better, but these men and women of various 12 step meetings in Portland, OR showed me the proof.
+Portland has one of the strongest recovery communities I have ever seen.
+The members know they have to seek their sobriety with the same fervor they sought their drinking.
+The meetings that OTR brought to me were inspiring stories of triumph over my addiction.
+I always heard that it gets better, but these men and women showed me the proof.

 To me, geographical’s are not a cop out.
 However, they are not the only thing that keeps us clean and sober.
 What they really are is another thing to be grateful for.
 They are opportunities that not everyone in recovery has.
 They do not encompass our whole recovery, but rather become an extra piece of our own intricate puzzle.